 Ecotricity score breakdown

 Below we show the breakdown of Ecotricity's score from our latest survey.
 Scroll down to read our expert verdict, and find out more about Ecotricity's bills and what its customers think of its service.
-You can also see find out what fuel mix Ecotricity uses in comparison to the UK average.
+You can also find out what fuel mix Ecotricity uses in comparison with the UK average.

 Find out how Ecotricity compares with other energy companies – see the full results of the best and worst energy companies.